-The Indiana Geological Survey (IGS) has served the people of Indiana since 1837.
-Established in Indiana Statute in 1993 as an institution of Indiana University, and under the direction of the Office of the Vice Provost for Research, the IGS is committed to providing unbiased and reliable earth science information through directed research, service, and education.
+The Indiana Geological and Water Survey (IGWS) has served the people of Indiana since 1837.
+Established in Indiana Statute in 1993 as an institution of Indiana University, and under the direction of the Office of the Vice Provost for Research, the IGWS is committed to providing unbiased and reliable earth science information through directed research, service, and education.

-In recent years, the IGS has relied increasingly on information technology to develop and maintain publically accessible data- bases, geographic information systems, and digital publications.
-Additionally, it maintains a robust Website, which it utilizes as the major means of outreach.
+In recent years, the IGWS has relied increasingly on information technology to develop and maintain publically accessible data- bases, geographic information systems, and digital publications.
+Additionally, it maintains a robust website, which it utilizes as the major means of outreach.